 Escape of relief gamblers are emotionally fragile which typically leads to poor judgement.
 They can gamble and lose a lot of money, which can worsen their emotional state.
 All these problems can be risk factors for gambling addiction.

 Serious social gamblers would spend long hours gambling.
-Although they can be in control of their gambling habits, they may develop a gambling disorder if they experience a traumatic event or a big win.
+Although they can be in control of their gambling habits, they may develop a gambling disorder if they experience a traumatic event.
 The biggest difference between serious social gamblers and casual gamblers is that the former relies on gambling as a coping mechanism for stress, which can trigger gambling addiction.

 Conservative and professional gamblers are the least likely to develop a gambling disorder.
 Both groups of players have self-control and budget and time limits they stick to.